amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

     }

 Here we quickly check if the verb is OPTIONS, if so, we go ahead and pretend that all the things are allowed and CORS is okay from any origin.

-In a real world scenario you'd likely limit this to the specific domain that the site is hosted.
+..
+Note:: In a real world scenario, you'd likely limit this to the specific
+          domain that the site is hosted.

 We then have a `switch` statement around the path requested rather than a full blown router.
 Let's compare the two paths: